 A national registry exam is offered by American Registry of Radiologic Technologists.
-Students may apply to take the certification exam after meeting all requirements for graduation and schedule the computerized exam for a convenient location and time.
-According to the ARRT, a graduate has three opportunities to pass the examination, after which, they must return to school for additional training.
+Students may apply to take the certification exam after meeting all requirements for graduation and schedule the computerized exam for a convenient location and time after program completion.

+According to the ARRT, "a graduate has three opportunities to pass the examination, after which, they must return to school for additional training."
 Applicants and students are advised that "Codes of Ethics" are established by the ARRT, as mentioned previously.
 These are standards of minimally acceptable professional conduct for all certificated and registered radiation therapists and applicants.
 They are intended to promote the protection, safety and comfort of patients.
 Violation of the Code of Ethics carries sanctions, including, among others, not being allowed to sit for the exam or forfeiting certification.

 One issue addressed by the Code of Ethics is the conviction of a crime, including a felony or a misdemeanor except for speeding and parking violations.
 All alcohol and/or drug related violations must be reported.
 Convictions must also be reported.
-All potential violations must be investigated by the ARRT to determine eligibility on a case-bycase basis.
+All potential violations must be investigated by the ARRT to determine eligibility on a case-by-case basis.
 Individuals may file a pre-application with the ARRT to obtain a ruling on eligibility at any time prior to or after entry into an accredited educational program.
-The pre-application must be requested directly from the ARRT (telephone 651.687.0048).
-See also www.arrt.org.
+The pre-application form can be found at this link: Pre-Application Form.
 Please contact the program director for pre-application guidance.